 Voluntary commitment to discuss and present the work of the engagement group, supported by FAIRR

-Some of the responsibilities associated with supporting investors may include the following:

-Co-signing onto engagement letters

-Indicating interest for specific target companies where they would like to join calls or meetings

-Providing relevant feedback and input to FAIRR and the leading investor(s)

-Participating in engagement group update calls or webinars to provide input, the frequency of which will depend on project needs

-Voluntary commitment to discuss and present the work of the engagement group, supported by FAIRR

-Signatories should state their desired level of participation in the collaborative engagement at the outset, and reference their involvement accordingly in any public communication.
+At a minimum, we expect all signatories to provide their feedback on the company target list, engagement asks and template company letter.

 ESCALATION

-In cases where a target company has failed to engage or demonstrate progress, FAIRR will highlight any concerns to the engagement group and will encourage leading investors to contact the company in question directly.
+In cases where a target company has failed to engage or demonstrate progress, FAIRR will highlight any concerns to the engagement group and will encourage investors to contact the company in question directly.

 FAIRR may also factually highlight in public communications a target company that has not responded to the investor letter or engaged with either FAIRR or the broader engagement group.